waltzio/waltz/README.md

         }
     }

-### login

-These optional fields are all in the `login` section of the config file.

-##### `hasHiddenInputs`
+- `*://*.example.com/*` *object*
+    - `login` *object*

-Specify `true` if the login form has hidden inputs.
-If `hasHiddenInputs` is `true`, Waltz will request the login page in the background, (using one of the URLs in `login.urls`) find all the hidden inputs, and submit them with the decrypted username and password.
+        - `hasHiddenInputs` *boolean* — specify `true` if the login form has hidden inputs.
+If `hasHiddenInputs` is `true`, Waltz will request the login page in the background, (using the first URL in `login.urls`) find all the hidden inputs, and submit them with the decrypted username and password.

-##### `submitButtonValue`

-The `value` attribute of the submit input.
-This is needed in rare cases to differentiate between the login form and other forms on the login page when the username and password fields have the same name.(see `site_config/hackernews.json`)
+        - `submitButton` *string* — A [jQuery selector](http://api.jquery.com/category/selectors/) for the submit input in the login form.
+This is needed in rare cases to differentiate between the login form and other forms on the login page when the username and password fields have the same name (see [`site_config/hackernews.json`](https://github.com/waltzio/waltz/blob/develop/site_configs/hackernews.json)).

-##### `twoFactor`

-A list of URLs that the user might be redirected to when they have two-factor authentication enabled.
+        - `twoFactor` *list (of strings)*— a list of URLs that the user might be redirected to when they have two-factor authentication enabled.
 After logging a user in, Waltz automatically redirects the user to the page they were on when they clicked the Waltz icon.
 Explicitly specifying two-factor URLs ensures that Waltz will not forcefully redirect the user away from the two-factor page.

-##### `exclude`

-These config options relate to whether Waltz will forcefully redirect the user back to a certain page or let the site handle the redirect itself.
+        - `exclude` *object* — these config options relate to whether Waltz will forcefully redirect the user back to a certain page or let the site handle the redirect itself.

-###### `forcedRedirectURLs`

-A list of URLs.
+            - `forcedRedirectURLs` *list (of strings)* — a list of URLs.
 If the user clicks the Waltz icon on any of these pages, Waltz will *not* redirect them back to this page, instead letting the page handle the redirect.

-###### `nextURLs`

-A list of URLs.
+            - `nextURLs` *list (of strings)* — A list of URLs.
 If this user is redirected naturally to any of these URLs, Waltz will not attempt to redirect them back to the page on which they clicked the Waltz icon.
 It's useful to specify captcha URLs or error URLs here.
 Also, Waltz does not redirect the user away from login URLs if they are naturally redirected back to any of them after submitting their credentials.
 Waltz assumes that if a user is redirected back to a login page, that there was an error submitting the form.

-##### `formOnly`

-If the login form generates inputs using JavaScript, Waltz isn't able to submit the login form when not on the page, even if it is loaded in the background.
+        - `formOnly` *boolean* — if the login form generates inputs using JavaScript, Waltz isn't able to submit the login form when not on the page, even if it is loaded in the background (see [`google.json`](https://github.com/waltzio/waltz/blob/develop/site_configs/google.json).
 If this is the case, you can specify `"formOnly": true` to only show Waltz if the user is on one of the `login.urls`.